SUCHMOKUO/node-worker-threads-pool/README.md

 - Use `StaticPool` to create a threads pool with a task from worker file or from task function provided to make use of multi-core processor.
 - Use `DynamicPool` to create a threads pool with different tasks provided each call.
 Thus you can get more flexibility than `StaticPool` and make use of multi-core processor.
-- Set **timeout** for the task, thus you won't get a task that running forever.
+- Gain extra **controllability** for the underlying threads by the power of worker_threads, like resourceLimits, SHARE_ENV, transferList and more.

 ## Notification